History: Small Beginnings, Big Dreams

 Led by Fr.
 Francis de Sales Brunner, C.PP.S., (pictured at right) the Missionaries came to America in 1844.
-They had been invited to serve here by Archbishop John Baptist Purcell of the Archdiocese of Cincinnati, who needed priests and brothers to minister to the German-speaking Catholic settlers along Ohio’s western border.
+They had been invited to serve here by Archbishop John Baptist Purcell of the Archdiocese of Cincinnati, who needed priests and brothers to minister to the German-speaking Catholic settlers in central and western Ohio.

 Fr.
 Brunner was a Swiss-born priest of such zeal that he used the long Atlantic crossing as an opportunity to lead a nine-day retreat to the priests, brothers and candidates who accompanied him to the United States.
 He led his small group of Missionaries to found parishes and mission houses throughout western Ohio and Indiana.
 While the priests served in parishes, the brothers performed the back-breaking labor of clearing the land and building religious houses at 10 different locations.

 Fr.
 Brunner never had a spare nickel and his priests were criticized because some thought them rough around the edges and under-educated.
 Yet Fr.
 Brunner and the Missionaries who followed him founded dozens of Precious Blood parishes, as well as the Sorrowful Mother Shrine in Bellevue, Ohio.